Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 date: '2019-11-10'
 ---

-The concept of parsing has always seemed very complicated to me.
-I thought that to work in this area you had to have access to some secret knowledge brought by an alien race or something along those lines.

-A while ago I had to implement proper markdown parsing in [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) so that I could replace the ineffective regular expressions I had been using.
+A while ago I had to implement proper markdown parsing in [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) so that I could replace the brittle regular expressions I had been using.
 I had no idea how to approach this problem, so I spent days researching into this, eventually learning about parser combinators.
 This concept introduced me to a whole new paradigm of writing parsers that actually makes it a fun and enjoyable experience.

 In this article I will try to give a brief high-level overview of what is a parser and what constitutes a formal language, then scope into parser combinators to show how easy it is to build parsers with it.
 We will also write a working JSON processor as an exercise.

 ## What is a parser

 I'm sure for most people the word _parser_ isn't new.
-We are parsing things all the time after all, either directly through the likes of `int.Parse` and `XElement.Parse`, or indirectly when deserializing HTTP responses, reading application settings, etc.
+We are parsing things all the time after all, either directly through the likes of `int.Parse(...)` and `XElement.Parse(...)`, or indirectly when deserializing HTTP responses, reading application settings, etc.

 But what is a parser in a general sense of the word?